Filed by the Registrant[X]

 Executive Officer Compensation Program

 Annual Incentive Bonus.
-The purpose of our annual incentive bonus is to provide a direct financial incentive in the form of an annual cash bonus to the executive officers and key managers who achieve performance goals established by the Committee.
-The Committee recommends to the Board, and the independent directors of the Board determines, the annual incentive bonus of the Chairman of the Board, Chief Executive Officer and Chief Financial Officer.
-The Committee, in consultation with the Chief Executive Officer, determines the annual incentive bonus of the other executive officers.
-The annual incentive bonus is described above under the heading Cash Compensation.
+The purpose of our annual incentive bonus is to provide a direct financial incentive in the form of an annual cash bonus to the executive officers and key managers who achieve performance goals established by the Compensation Committee.
+The Compensation Committee recommends to the Board and the independent directors of the Board determines the annual incentive bonus of the Chief Executive Officer.
+The Compensation Committee, in consultation with the Chief Executive Officer, determines the annual incentive bonus of the other executive officers.
+The annual incentive bonus is described above as part of Cash Compensation.

 Employee Stock Purchase Plan.
 Our Employee Stock Purchase Plan (the Purchase Plan) was approved by the shareholders at the 2002 Annual Meeting and became effective on November 1, 2002.
-The purpose of the Purchase Plan is to provide eligible employees with an opportunity to acquire an interest in our Company through the purchase of our common stock and thus to develop a stronger incentive to work for our continued success.
+The purpose of the Purchase Plan is to provide eligible employees with an opportunity to acquire an interest in our company through the purchase of its common stock and, thus, to develop a stronger incentive to work for our continued success.
 The Purchase Plan is an employee stock purchase plan under Section 423 of the Internal Revenue Code.
-The Purchase Plan is administered by the Committee.
+The Purchase Plan is administered by the Compensation Committee.

 Shares of common stock acquired by each participant will be held in a general account maintained for the benefit of all participants.
 Certificates for the shares of common stock purchased by a participant will be issued and delivered to him or her only upon the request of such participant or his or her representative.

-No more than $25,000 in fair market value (determined on the first day of the respective Purchase Periods) of shares of common stock may be purchased under the Purchase Plan by any participant in each calendar year.
+No more than $25,000 in fair market value (determined on the first day of the respective Purchase Periods) of shares of common stock may be purchased under the Purchase Plan of the Company by any participant in each calendar year.

 Compensation Committee Interlocks and Insider Participation

-During fiscal year 2006, none of our executive officers served on the board of directors or compensation committee of another company that had an executive officer serve on our Board of Directors or our Compensation Committee.
-Dr. Sander was a part-time employee during the Companys early years.
-Through fiscal year 2001, he served as Corporate Secretary of the Company but was not an employee or executive officer of the Company.
+During fiscal year 2005, none of our executive officers served on the board of directors or compensation committee of another company that had an executive officer serve on our Board of Directors or our Compensation Committee.
+Dr. Sander was a part-time employee during the companys early years.
+Through fiscal year 2001, he served as Corporate Secretary of the company but was not an employee or executive officer of the company.

-The responsibilities of the Audit Committee are set forth in the Audit Committee Charter, a copy of which is included in this Proxy as Appendix A. The Audit Committee will review the Audit Committee Charter in light of any new developments and may make additional recommendations to the Board of Directors for further revision of the Audit Committee Charter to reflect evolving best practices.
-Each of the members of the Audit Committee meets the independence requirements of The NASDAQ Stock Market.
+The responsibilities of the Audit Committee are set forth in the Audit Committee Charter, a copy of which was included in our fiscal year 2003 Proxy Statement.
+The Audit Committee will continually review the Audit Committee Charter in light of new developments and may make additional recommendations to the Board of Directors for further revision of the Audit Committee Charter to reflect evolving best practices.
+Each of the members of the Audit Committee meets the independence requirements of the NASDAQ Stock Market.

-Management has the primary responsibility for our system of internal controls and our financial reporting process.
-The independent registered public accounting firm has the responsibility to express an opinion on our financial statements based on an audit conducted in accordance with generally accepted auditing principles.
+Management has the primary responsibility for the companys system of internal controls and its financial reporting process.
+The independent registered public accounting firm have the responsibility to express an opinion on the companys financial statements based on an audit conducted in accordance with generally accepted auditing principles.
 The Audit Committee has the responsibility to monitor and oversee these processes.

-In this context and in connection with the audited financial statements contained in our Annual Report on Form 10-K for the fiscal year ended April 29, 2006, the Audit Committee:
+In this context and in connection with the audited financial statements contained in the Companys Annual Report on Form 10-K for the fiscal year ended April 30, 2005, the Audit Committee:

-Reviewed and discussed the audited financial statements with our management;
+Reviewed and discussed the audited financial statements with the Company's management;

-Discussed with Ernst & Young LLP, our independent registered public accounting firm, the matters required to be discussed by Statement on Auditing Standards No. 61 and 90 (Communications with Audit Committees);
+Discussed with Ernst & Young LLP, the Company's independent registered public accounting firm, the matters required to be discussed by Statement on Auditing Standards No. 61 and 90 (Communications with Audit Committee);

-Discussed with Ernst & Young LLP, the audit and assessments, including internal control testing under Section 404 of the Sarbanes-Oxley Act of 2002;
+Discussed with Ernst& Young LLP, the audit and assessments, including internal control testing under Section 404 of the Sarbanes-Oxley Act;

-Based on the foregoing reviews and discussions, recommended to the Board of Directors that the audited consolidated financial statements be included in our Annual Report on Form 10-K for the fiscal year ended April 29, 2006 filed with the SEC; and
+Based on the foregoing reviews and discussions, recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended May 1, 2004 filed with the SEC; and

 Instructed the independent registered public accounting firm that the Audit Committee expects to be advised if there are any subjects that require special attention.

-The Audit Committee has established procedures for the receipt, retention and treatment of any complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by our employees of any concerns regarding questionable accounting or auditing matters.
+The Audit Committee has established procedures for the receipt, retention and treatment of any complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by the Companys employees of any concerns regarding questionable accounting or auditing matters.

 John L. Mulligan,